 How long do local steroid injections take to work?

 Short-acting steroid injections can give relief within hours and the benefit should last for at least a week.
 Longer-acting steroid injections may take about a week to become effective but can then be effective for two months or even longer.
+There is no evidence they provide any relief after six months.

 A local anaesthetic may be combined with the steroid in the injection to reduce any discomfort of the injection.
 If the injected joint or soft tissue is painful after the injection then simple painkillers like paracetamol will help.